knochenhans/tts_arranger/README.md

 # TTS Arranger

-A set of classes that simplify arranging text fragments with multiple speakers and processing it using coqui.ai TTS.
+A library that simplifies arranging text items fragments with multiple speakers and processing them using coqui.ai TTS to write audio files.

 # Examples